-The EMPLOYER, in its sole discretion, will determine if and how many dollars from the Reserves Fund will be utilized.
+The Employer, in its sole authority, will determine if and how many dollars from the Reserves Fund will be utilized.

-E. Dependent Eligibility Verification Audit
+E. Eligibility Verification Audit

 The parties understand that new employees and those adding dependents not previously audited will continue to be required to provide evidence to establish dependent status.